 Under the terms of a memorandum from PCA to Mr. Sweeney, dated April 16, 1999, PCA agreed to pay Mr. Sweeney a bonus in the amount of \$500,000 if either PCA terminates Mr. Sweeney before April 12, 2002 for any reason other than for cause or he is still employed by PCA on April 12, 2002.
 If Mr. Sweeney dies before April 12, 2002, the bonus will be paid to his beneficiaries on a pro rata basis.
-Mr. Sweeney agreed to use the after-tax proceeds of this bonus to pay off the outstanding balance, if any, of the loan he received from PCA to purchase equity of PCA during the June 1999 management equity issuance.
+Mr. Sweeney agreed to use the after-tax proceeds of this bonus to pay off the outstanding balance, if any, of the loan he received from Morgan Guaranty Trust Company of New York to purchase equity of PCA during the June 1999 management equity issuance.